Juan de Fuca plate: Earthquakes

 The last megathrust earthquake at the Cascadia subduction zone was the 1700 Cascadia earthquake, estimated to have a moment magnitude of 8.7 to 9.2.
 Based on carbon dating of local tsunami deposits, it is inferred to have occurred around 1700.
 Evidence of this earthquake is also seen in the ghost forest along the bank of the Copalis River in Washington.
 The rings of the dead trees indicate that they died around 1700, and it is believed that they were killed when the earthquake occurred and sank the ground beneath them causing the trees to be flooded by saltwater.
 Japanese records indicate that a tsunami occurred in Japan on 26 January 1700, which was likely caused by this earthquake.

-In 2008, small earthquakes were observed within the Juan de Fuca Plate.
+In 2008, small earthquakes were observed within the Juan de Fuca microplate.
 The unusual quakes were described as "more than 600 quakes over the past 10 days in a basin 150 miles [240 km] southwest of Newport".
 The quakes were unlike most quakes in that they did not follow the pattern of a large quake, followed by smaller aftershocks; rather, they were simply a continual deluge of small quakes.
 Furthermore, they did not occur on the tectonic plate boundary, but rather in the middle of the plate.
 The subterranean quakes were detected on hydrophones, and scientists described the sounds as similar to thunder, and unlike anything previously recorded.

 Carbon sequestration potential

-The basaltic formations of the Juan de Fuca Plate could potentially be suitable for long-term CO2 sequestration as part of a carbon capture and storage (CCS) system.
+The basaltic formations of the Juan de Fuca microplate could potentially be suitable for long-term CO2 sequestration as part of a carbon capture and storage (CCS) system.
 Injection of CO2 would lead to the formation of stable carbonates.
 It is estimated that 100 years of US carbon emissions (at current rate) could be stored securely, without risk of leakage back into the atmosphere.

 Tearing

-In 2019, scientists from the University of California, Berkeley, published a study in Geophysical Research Letters in which they reported that by utilizing data from over 30,000 seismic waves and 217 earthquakes to create a three-dimensional map, they had revealed the existence of a hole in the subducted part of the Juan de Fuca Plate, and speculated that the hole is an indication of a 150 km deep tear in the plate along a "preexisting zone of weakness".
+In 2019, scientists from the University of California, Berkeley, published a study in Geophysical Research Letters in which they reported that by utilizing data from over 30,000 seismic waves and 217 earthquakes to create a three-dimensional map, they had revealed the existence of a hole in the subducted part of the Juan de Fuca microplate, and speculated that the hole is an indication of a 150 km deep tear in the plate along a "preexisting zone of weakness".
 According to William B. Hawley and Richard M. Allen, the authors of the study, the hole may be the cause of volcanism and earthquakes on the plate, and is causing deformation of the offshore part of the plate.
 The deformation may cause the plate to fragment, with the remaining un-subducted small pieces becoming attached to other plates nearby.